 Not taking note of the lifting height

-For boat lifts that are not functioning properly, it might be a sign that you need to purchase a new one.
+For boat lifts that are not functioning correctly, it might be a sign that you need to purchase a new one.
 Be sure to choose models made from durable materials.
 They should also be designed for the type of watercraft you own.